skeswa/denim/README.md

 let array = [1, 2, 3];
 ```

-Like in other languages, Denim arrays support random access by index with the
+Like in other languages, Denim Arrays support random access by index with the
 `[]` operator.

 ```rust